 The Town of Hinsdale, was formed from Olean, April 14, 1820.Ischua was taken off in 1846.
 It lies on the south border of the county, south of the center.
+The town was named after Hinsdale in New Hampshire.
 Its surface is hilly and broken upland.
 The hills are 500-600 feet above the valleys.
 Reservoir Lake is a small body of water near the southeast corner.
 Ischua and Oil Creeks form a junction near the center, and the united stream then takes the name of Olean Creek, flowing south through town.

 Hinsdale at the junction of Ischua and Oil Creeks, contained in 1860, 2 churches and and several mills and manufacturing establishments.
 Its population was 255.
 It is a canal village and a station on the NY and Erie Railroad.